marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

 Secondly, enabling security on our methods in another concern.
-Since we can already tell when the RSocket connection is processing security details.
 Thus, to enable the usage of JSR-250 and Spring's own method security annotations, add the @[EnableReactiveMethodSecurity]() annotation to the main configuraiton class.
+This method configures Reactive Publishers to inspect a [SecurityContext]() object on the reactive pipeline, thus allowing pre-access and post-access rules to lock down a stream.

 ### Configure RSocket Security